DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-5-24-page-not-found.md

 <p>You will be redirected to the home page in a few seconds</p>
 ```

 To handle the redirect, make the page-not-found.component.ts file look like this.
 We use the ngAfterViewInit lifecycle hook to redirect to the home page after a 3 second delay, using the navigateByUrl method on Angular's Router class.

-Note that the router class cannot be accessed form within the setTimeOut() function by using 'this.router' as you  might expect.
+Special Note: The router class cannot be accessed form within the setTimeOut() function by using 'this.router' as you  might expect.
 To access the Router class from within setTimeOut(), we add **self = this** inside ngAfterViewInit() and use 'self.router'.

 ```typescript
 import { Component, OnInit, AfterViewInit } from '@angular/core';